bekk/bekk-christmas/post/kotlin/companion-object-vs-top-level-val.md

 authors:
   - Eirik Årseth
 ---
 A static is a field or function that is independent of class instances and can be accessed directly, e.g. a global constant.
-Coming from a Java background, one often defaults to using companion objects - At least I do 🤷‍♂️ This will typically result in something like this:
+Coming from a Java background, one often defaults to using companion objects - at least I do 🤷‍♂️ This will typically result in something like this:

 ```kotlin
 class Foo {